Slowdeb/Tryhackme/Mr Robot.md

 ![find-perm](https://user-images.githubusercontent.com/76821053/185801007-ac0180cc-d840-4e83-9e4e-dda68a0cf4b0.png)

 I have discovered that the system is running nmap.
-Knowing that it has SUID permissions, means that it allows users to execute a file as the file owner .
+Knowing that it has SUID permissions, means that it allows users to execute a file as the file owner.
 For that, there is an awesome website called [GTFOBins](https://gtfobins.github.io) that has list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems:

 ![GTFOBins](https://user-images.githubusercontent.com/76821053/185801037-064898df-e7f9-487b-80ea-61b12a6a1270.png)